Does Home Insurance Cover Food Spoilage from Power Outages?

 Annual Cost Included in base Under $50/year

-If you store expensive items like grass-fed beef, wild-caught seafood, or specialty frozen meals in bulk, adding an endorsement is one of the smartest, most affordable upgrades you can make to your homeowners policy.
+If you store expensive items like grass-fed beef, wild-caught seafood, or specialty frozen meals in bulk, adding an endorsement is one of the smartest, most affordable upgrades you can make.
+For more ways to protect your budget, review our 17 ways to lower your home insurance premium and our guide to affordable home insurance coverage.

 Pincher's Pro Tip